Name:

 You can use the exported runWithAmplifyServerContext function to call Amplify APIs with in isolated request contexts.
 Usage examples see here.

-TIP: You only need to call the createServerRunner function once and reuse the runWithAmplifyServerContext function throughout.
+Tip: You only need to call the createServerRunner function once and reuse the runWithAmplifyServerContext function throughout.

 When you use the Amplify library on the client-side of your Next.js app, you will need to configure Amplify by calling Amplify.configure as you would to use Amplify in a single-page application.

-NOTE: To use the Amplify library on the client side in a Next.js app, you will need to set ssr to true when calling Amplify.configure.
+Note: To use the Amplify library on the client side in a Next.js app, you will need to set ssr to true when calling Amplify.configure.
 This instructs the Amplify library to store tokens in the cookie store of a browser.
 Cookies will be sent along with requests to your Next.js server for authentication.

 'use client';